 Prepare the streusel

 - Get out the food processor.
-Pulse together cold butter, flour, sugar, cinnamon, and salt until the mixture appears clumpy.
+Pulse together cold butter, flour (substitute GF oat flour if needed), sugar, cinnamon, and salt until the mixture appears clumpy.
 Then, add the walnuts and oats and pulse 2-3 more times.

 - Prepare and bake.
 Spread the streusel on top of the apples in an even layer.
 Bake in a 350°F/185°C oven for 30-40 minutes until the streusel is golden brown and the apples are bubbling.